Apondi-Otieno/akanName/README.md

  Designed by Apondi

 ## Project Description
-This project is about findin Akan Names for people of ghanaian origin.
+This project is about finding Akan Names for people of ghanaian origin.
 THe name depends of the date of birth which is calculated by the defined function.

 ## Installation Process